 You can now add on some additional subjects that you may not have delved into in Kindergarten, such as; science, and history.

-To introduce 1st grade science to your child is beginning with earth science, some basic astronomy, and even some physical science.
-Teach your child about animal habitats, weather, begin basic classification of living and non-living things.
-Plants, animals, and environment are the basics of early science.
-For astronomy you can begin lessons on the sun, planets, moon, and stars.
+To introduce 1st-grade science to your child is beginning with earth science, some basic astronomy, and even some physical science.
+Teach your child about animal habitats, and weather, and begin basic classification of living and non-living things.
+Plants, animals, and the environment are the basics of early science.
+For astronomy, you can begin lessons on the sun, planets, moon, and stars.

 Social Studies in first grade begins to move your child beyond themselves.
 Start to explore the world around your child.
-Little passports has an amazing monthly subscription that either focuses on various U.S States, or different countries of the world.
+Little passports have an amazing monthly subscription that either focuses on the various U.S States or different countries of the world.
 Little Passports is one of my favorite ways to teach about other people and cultures.
-We currently subscribe to the countries, when our new country packet comes each month I like to include a dinner from that country for the week.
+We currently subscribe to the countries, and when our new country packet comes each month I like to include a dinner from that country for the week.